Australasian Journal of Philosophy

 6. Second referee evaluation;

 7. Recommendation by Associate Editor on the basis of reports and their own evaluation of the submission.
-Subsequent referee reports may be sought at this stage, including the opinion of Editorial Board members
+Subsequent referee reports may be sought at this stage, including the opinion of Editorial Board members;

-Authors should note that positive referees' reports are a necessary but not sufficient condition for acceptance.
-The standard of submissions is high, and we do not have space to publish all of the competent papers we receive.
-Final decisions about acceptance will be taken by the Editor.
-In reaching a decision, the editor may consider the balance of topics in the journal, patterns in the overall body of submissions, the accessibility and novelty of a submission, and the broader interests of the Journal.
+The standard of submissions is high, and we do not have space to publish all of the good papers we receive.
+In reaching a decision, the editor may consider the balance of topics in the journal, patterns in the overall body of submissions, the accessibility and novelty of a submission, the significance and importance of the submission, the appeal of the submission to the AJP's audience, and the broader interests of the Journal.

 The journal supplies guidance to referees that may also be of interest to authors.